-Those banging the drum about how more women should be promoted to senior management sometimes seek to support their position with sexist generalisations about how women tend to be more ethical, collegial, empathetic, and so on.
+Those banging the drum about how more women should be promoted to senior management sometimes seek to support their position with sexist generalisations about how women tend to be more ethical, collegial, empathetic, and so on and so forth.

 Empathy with the resident citizens of overseas countries

-Some time ago I was reading the results of a survey of overseas travellers.
-It found that most travellers were disturbed by displays of cultural insensitivity by fellow travellers.
+Some time ago I was reading the results of a survey of overseas travelers.
+It found that most travelers were disturbed by displays of cultural insensitivity by fellow travelers.
 Unfortunately the survey did not breakdown its results on the basis of variables such as gender.

 This got me thinking about my own experiences living and travelling in Asia.

 Thai culture is quite conservative but Thais will rarely inform tourists when they have crossed the border of social acceptability, unless they venture far beyond the bounds of decent behaviour.
 Expressions of polite conduct such as kreng jai – the Thai version of our ‘good manners’ – is highly important to them.

 Mention Thailand and most people think of men behaving badly.
 And indeed some men do … as do some women.
 The difference is that those western men who misbehave tend to do so within touristy nightlife areas, in many cases within recognised ‘red light areas’.
 Their behaviour generally involves drunken debauchery within the confines of go-go bars or the like.
 There is nothing laudable about this, but at least the local Thai people in such areas tend to be inured to witnessing this type of behaviour.
 Outside these areas I have witnessed exceedingly few examples of western male travellers displaying overt cultural insensitivity.